 Wincast markets differ from Scorecasts in that bets on a player scoring are combined only with bets on which team will win the match, not the correct score.
 Although it varies slightly between bookmakers, the vast majority of Wincast bets involve an Anytime Goalscorer bet rather than a First Goalscorer bet.

 For those reasons, the odds in Wincast markets are significantly shorter than with Scorecasts.
 Of course, that means that the outcome is more predictable and winners should be easier to come by.
-It’s certainly worth considering Wincasts in matches where the favourite for a football match has a top class forward in great form as it allows the chance of a bigger profit from a predictable win.
+It’s certainly worth considering Wincasts in matches where the favourite for a football match has a top class forward in great form as it allows the chance of a bigger net win from a predictable win.

 Note that where a Wincast is based on an Anytime Goalscorer bet it will often be called an Anytime Wincast (genius hey?).
 Moreover, such bets will be voided entirely if the player doesn’t play any part in the game, whilst they will stand if they do get onto the pitch at any stage, even just for a few seconds before the end.